jthomas/microservices_without_servers/README.md

 There's a transcript for the talk in [transcript.md](transcript.md).

 Code samples used during the talk, with usage instructions, are available under the [code](code) directory.
+Video recordings for the demonstrations can be viewed [here](https://www.youtube.com/playlist?list=PL0UyhC0D6KABYPvGroXcIeE-4x_yEbdB4).

 **If you have any questions or comments, feel free to raise an issue or send me a tweet ([@thomasj](https://twitter.com/thomasj)).**